Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification: Power System Stability Constraint Development

 \subsubsection{Small signal synchronization stability}

 In weak grids (large grid impedance), the IBR PCC voltage can be significantly affected by the current injection into the grid, forming a self-synchronization loop (positive feedback) and hence undermining the GFL IBR synchronization stability.
-The method proposed in \cite{8488538,gOSCR} is adapted here where the small signal stability of PLL-based GFL IBRs is assessed through the generalized short circuit ratio (gSCR).
-It is defined as the minimum eigenvalue of extended admittance matrix, $Y_{eq}$:
+The method proposed in \cite{8488538,gOSCR} is utilized here where the small signal stability of PLL-based GFL IBRs is assessed through the generalized short circuit ratio (gSCR).
+The small-signal synchronization stability is dominated by the dynamics of IBRs and the network with which they are connected.
+Therefore, the closed-loop linearized system dynamics is first built by combining the dynamics of individual IBR and the network dynamics (dominated by the admittance/impedance matrix).
+Next, the small-signal stability analysis is carried out based on the linear control theory.
+The definition of $Y_{eq}$ is given by: